eljost/mopicgen/README.md

     python3 / python2 (not tested)
     jinja2
-Additionally these commands must be accessible through your $PATH-variable:
+Additionally these commands have to be accessible through your $PATH-variable:

     jmol
     mogrify
     montage
 ## Usage
-Call mopicgen.py with one or more .molden files as argument and supply a number of MOs to be plotted.
-This will create a Jmol-script with the extension .spt and a bash script run.sh with calls to Jmol, mogrify and montage inside.
+Call mopicgen.py with one or more .molden files as argument and supply a number of MOs with `--mos` or use one of the `--fracmos` or `--allmos` flags.

+The script will create a Jmol-script (.spt extension) to calculate and plot the MO as well as a bash script (`run.sh`) to call Jmol, mogrify and montage.

+Afterwards just call the bash script with `bash run.sh`.

+### MO selection
+#### Explicit MO selection
+Certain MOs can be selected explicitly with the --mos [MO_1] [MO_2] ...
+[MO_N] argument.
+#### Selection of fractionally occupied MOs
-Either you supply the MO indices explictly with the `--mos` argument or you use `--fracmos`, which selects all fractionally occupied MOs with occupation numbers in the range (0 + thresh) <= occ <= (2 - thresh).
+Selection of fractionally occupied MOs can be requested with `--fracmos`.
+All MOs with occupations in the range (0 + thresh) <= occ <= (2 - thresh) will be considered.
 The default threshold is 0.0001.
-Different values can set with the `--thresh` argument.
+Different values can be set with the `--thresh` argument.
+#### Selection of all MOs
+Selection of all MOs can be requested with the `--allmos` flag.

+## Molecular orientation
-Via the `--orient` argument you can supply a custom orientation of your molecule to Jmol.
+Via the `--orient` argument you can supply a custom orientation to Jmol.
 To determine a good orientation just open your .molden file with Jmol, right-click in the main window and select "Show -> Orientation" and copy the last line after the #OR.

-A typical call to quickly display an active space from a MOLCAS calculation would be:

-    mopicgen.py rasscf.molden --orient "reset;center {6.8806267 9.311521 16.604956}; rotate z -156.69; rotate y 81.16; rotate z 162.16;" --fracmos
-    bash run.sh

-mopicgen.py can also handle multiple .molden files at the same time.
-This is especially useful for MOLCAS calculations with symmetry where one has .molden files for every symmetry/irrep.
-Right now only one set of MO-indices can be specified for all .molden files.
-So plotting different active spaces with one call to mopicgen.py with `--fracmos` is not supported.

-    mopicgen.py rasscf.irrep1.molden rasscf.irrep2.molden --orient "..." --fracmos
-    bash run.sh

 ## MO-indexing
 Typically MO indices are 1-based, e.g. the first MO has index 1.
 Not so in ORCA where the first MO has index 0. mopicgen.py detects .molden files from ORCA based on their *[Title]* section which contains "Molden file created by orca_2mkl" and adjusts it's internal indexing.
 So calling

     mopicgen.py orca.molden.input --mos {0..9}
     bash run.sh

 would plot the first ten MOs as indexed in ORCA.
+0-based indexing can also be forced with the `--zero` flag.

 For all other .molden files, e.g. from MOLCAS 1-based indexing is assumed.
 To plot the first ten MOs from a MOLCAS .molden file:

     mopicgen.py molcas.molden --mos {1..10}
     bash run.sh

+## Plotting MOs from multiple .molden files
+mopicgen.py can also handle multiple .molden files at the same time.
+This is especially useful for MOLCAS calculations with symmetry where one has .molden files for every symmetry/irrep.
+Right now only one set of MO-indices can be specified for all .molden files.
+Plotting different active spaces with one call to mopicgen.py with `--fracmos` is currently not supported.

+    mopicgen.py rasscf.irrep1.molden rasscf.irrep2.molden --orient "..." --fracmos
+    bash run.sh

+## Custom configuration
+Several values like the MO resolution, color of the lobes and the MO cutoff (isovalue) are read from a config file.
+To customize your configuration just copy it from `templates/config.tpl` next to mopicgen.py and rename it to `config.ini`.

+    # cd into the directory where mopicgen.py is located
+    cp templates/config.tpl config.ini

+Never modify `templates/config.tpl` directly as it is tracked with git which would result in a merge conflict.

 ## Additional arguments
 ### Occupation numbers and symmetry
 The flags `--occ` and `--sym` include information from the *Sym=* and *Occup=* sections of the .molden file into the montage.
-Both flags are automatically when using the `--fracmos` flag.
+Both are automatically used with `--fracmos`.

 ### Titles
 A custom title for the montage can be supplied with the `--titles` argument.
 If no title is specified, the .molden-filename will be used.
-Printing of the title can be supressed with the `--notitle` flag.
+Printing of the title can be suppressed with the `--notitle` flag.

-### Force 0-based indexing
-0-based indexing can be forced with the `--zero` flag.

 ### Split montage in multiple images
-The `--split` argument specifies the maximum number of MOs per montage.
-Default is 75.
+The `--split` argument specifies the maximum number of MOs per montage (default = 75).
 If more MOs are requested multiple montages will be created.

-### Plot all MOs
-Plotting of all MOs can be requested with the `--allmos` flag.
+## Examples
+A typical call to quickly display an active space from a MOLCAS calculation would be:

+    mopicgen.py rasscf.molden --orient "reset;center {6.8806267 9.311521 16.604956}; rotate z -156.69; rotate y 81.16; rotate z 162.16;" --fracmos
+    bash run.sh